Mast and facilities at base of mast

 base also contained a hydrogen plant in order that the ships

 The gasometers contained enough gas to refill the R101,

 at a capacity of 5.5 million cft of gas.
-A airship shed
+The Karachi airship

 sheds and of a simpler design.
 This was decreed that the